mvolkmann/blog/src/swift/Concurrency.md

   methods that should be called in a synchronous context
 - can obtain additional functionality from extensions

-Accesses to actor properties and methods must occur in a concurrent context and be preceded by the `await` keyword.
+Accesses to actor properties and methods must occur in a concurrent context (like a `Task` closure or an `async` function) and be preceded by the `await` keyword.

+Properties of an `actor` can only be modified inside a method of the `actor`.
+Implement setter methods if this is needed.

 `Actor` methods that have no danger of resulting in a race condition can be marked with the `nonisolated` keyword.